 This should send a warning to every non-Muslim on earth.
 Non-Muslims can be also be forgiven if they fail to detect any “loftiness” to the teachings of the Koran.

-Appendix Four: Important Verses Not in Chapter Nine Concerning Non-Muslims
+Appx Four: Important Verses Not in Ch.
+Nine Concerning Non-Muslims

 If killing Christians and Jews can be considered acts of impeccable purity, it shouldn’t surprise us to learn that Allah has a low opinion of Christians and Jews.
 Sure enough, verse 98:6 says: Verily, those who disbelieve (in the religion of Islam, the Quran and Prophet Muhammad) from among the people of the Scripture (Jews and Christians) —will abide in the fire of hell.
 They are the worst of creatures.
 (K pg.
 810.)

-The corollary is found in V3:110, which tells us that Muslims “are the best of peoples ever raised up for mankind.”
+This is followed by 98:7 which tells us Muslims “are the best of creatures.”
+An even better corollary is V3:110, which reveals Muslims “are the best of peoples ever raised up for mankind.”
 (K pg.
 98)

 Because Jews and Christians are “the worst of creatures,” you might guess that somewhere in the Koran Allah would prohibit his Muslims from befriending Jews and Christians, and you would be correct.
 Verse 5:51: Believers!
 Do not take Jews and Christians for your allies.
 They are the allies of each other.
 And among you who takes them for allies, shall be regarded as one of them.”
 (M pg.
 168.)